 Dr. Falk and Dr. Moody perform the full scope of oral surgery treatments, including wisdom teeth removal.
 They welcome patients of all ages to their practice and treat every patient with kindness, respect, and the highest standard of care.
 If your child has been referred for wisdom teeth removal, please contact us today.

-Dr. Falk, Dr. Moody, and the entire team at Canyon Oral & Facial Surgery are committed to their patients, making every effort to ensure their patients receive an exceptional experience at their practice at a cost that is fair.
+Dr. Falk, Dr. Moody, and the entire team at Canyon Oral & Facial Surgery Dental Implant Experts are committed to their patients, making every effort to ensure their patients receive an exceptional experience at their practice at a cost that is fair.
 Your insurance coverage, number of wisdom teeth to be removed, and type of anesthesia to be used will determine the exact cost of treatment.

 Oral health complications associated with wisdom teeth are extremely common.
 To prevent unnecessary compromises to your oral health, many dental health professionals recommend that wisdom teeth are removed before they are able to cause any issues.
 Common complications of untreated wisdom teeth include pain, infection, and growth of cysts or tumors.
 Correctional treatment for these complications can be expensive and painful.
 Patients who undergo a wisdom teeth removal procedure during their teen years usually have an easier procedure and recovery, since younger patients tend to heal faster, and the wisdom teeth are undeveloped.